thibaultmarin/hpp2plantuml/doc/source/org-doc.rst

 function can then be used to create a PlantUML file from a set of input files.
 Alternatively, the ``Diagram`` object can be used directly to build internal objects (from files or strings).
 The ``Diagram.render()`` method can be used to produce a string output instead of writing to a text file.
+See the API documentation for more details.

 Tests
 -----